transprogrammer/blahaj/docs/moderation_policy.md

 To report a violation, you can either mention the @Mod Team role, or send a modmail by direct messaging @transprogrammer modmail#5421.

-When reporting violations, please provide as much detail as possible, including the usernames and a description of what happened.
+When reporting violations, please provide as much detail as possible, including usernames and a description of what happened.

 Our moderation team will review all reports promptly and take appropriate action.